pwolfeGTRI/pyglow/README.md

 (3) Compile the f2py bindings, then install the Python package:

 ```
-$ cd pyglow/
+cd pyglow/
-$ make -C src/pyglow/models source
+make -C src/pyglow/models source
-$ python3 setup.py install --user
+python3 setup.py install --user
 ```

 Note: The model files may not be latest.

-### Individual installation steps:
+### Individual installation steps

 If you have troubles, follow the individual installation steps:

 (1) Download the package:

 ```
-$ git clone git://github.com/timduly4/pyglow.git
+git clone git://github.com/timduly4/pyglow.git
-$ cd pyglow/
+cd pyglow/
 ```

 (2) Download the climatological models and wrap them with f2py:

 ```
-$ cd ./src/pyglow/models/
+cd ./src/pyglow/models/
-$ make all
+make all
 ```

 * If successful, there should be a `*.so` file in each of the `./models/dl_models/<model>/` directories:

     ```
     $ find . -name "*.so"